Crystabel-Isioma/Global-Superstore-Report/README.md

-# Global Superstore Performance Dashboard(Using MS Excel)
+# Global Superstore Performance Dashboard
 ## Objective:

 The purpose of this project is to demonstrate my ability to analyze raw business data, extract meaningful insights, and present them in a professional, decision-ready format.